 If your pool’s pH level is between 7.2 and 7.6 then you’re doing it right.
 This not only helps with pool sanitation, but it is also vital for protecting skin and eyes from irritation.
-When your pH level is in range, the water is nice and clear.
-If it starts to look murky or cloudy, the pH levels should be the first on your list to check.
+The water is nice and clear when your pH level is in range.
+If it starts to look murky or cloudy, the pH levels should be your first to check.

-A working pool pump and pool filter are essential during the summer when they will be in use from 8 to 12 hours a day.
-The circulation system is used to disperse chemicals evenly throughout the pool water and filter any dirt and debris to waste.
+A working pool pump and filter are essential during the summer when they will be used from 8 to 12 hours a day.
+The circulation system disperses chemicals evenly throughout the pool water and filters any dirt and debris to waste.

 Regular pool inspection

 During the summer, you should inspect your pool on a daily basis.
 Looking for cracks, leaks and any other damage is important if you want to avoid parting with your hard-earned cash.
 Checking water levels and regularly vacuuming your pool are all part and parcel of the job.

 How to maintain a saltwater pool : A step by step guide

 Salt water pool maintenance for beginners is not that onerous.